Bao Finance Price Reaches $0.0000 (BAO)

 Bao Finance Token Profile

 Bao Finance was first traded on December 2nd, 2020.
 Bao Finance’s total supply is 560,270,974,250 tokens and its circulating supply is 34,066,471,176 tokens.
-The official website for Bao Finance is www.baofinance.io.
+The official message board for Bao Finance is thebaoman.medium.com.
 Bao Finance’s official Twitter account is @baocommunity and its Facebook page is accessible here.
-Bao Finance’s official message board is thebaoman.medium.com.
+Bao Finance’s official website is www.baofinance.io.

 These bao buns are the tradition of taking something good that exists and wrapping it up into being a new treasure.